wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-introduction.md

 ## What is Hadoop in the cloud in HDInsight?

-Azure HDInsight deploys and provisions managed Apache Hadoop clusters in the cloud, providing a software framework designed to process, analyze, and report on big data with high reliability and availability.
+ Apache Spark,  aAzure HDInsight deploys and provisions managed Apache Hadoop clusters in the cloud, providing a software framework designed to process, analyze, and report on big data with high reliability and availability.
 HDInsight uses the **Hortonworks Data Platform (HDP)** Hadoop distribution.
 Hadoop often refers to the entire Hadoop ecosystem of components, which includes Apache HBase, Apache Spark, and Apache Storm, as well as other technologies under the Hadoop umbrella.
 See [Overview of the Hadoop ecosystem on HDInsight](#overview) below for details.

 ## What is big data?